researchstudio-sat/webofneeds/webofneeds/won-bot/README.md

 [Actions](src/main/java/won/bot/framework/eventbot/action) are predefined operations that determine the bot's behaviour.
 Each action is bound to an `EventListener` and triggered by the corresponding event.
 For example, an `InitializationAction` could listen for an `InitializeEvent` and, once triggered, perform various initialization tasks like creating an atom, setting up additional event listeners or sending out other events.

-While event listeners and event generally provide the framework for when a bot acts, actions determine what a bot actually does.
+While event listeners and events generally provide the framework for when a bot acts, actions determine what a bot actually does.

 ### Behaviours